Contents

 -

-Processing: Your current passport will have your visa stamped upon it following the interview.
+Wait for processing: Your current passport will have your visa stamped following the interview

 -